Fuel-efficient FAW trucks produce additional fleet savings for Rubtrans Logistics

 Rushil says: “Before choosing the FAW JH 6, we had a look at various other models, but the test drive with the fleet of FAW’s convinced us: The JH 6 proved that horsepower and fuel economy comes hand in hand with these models.
 Our fleet of FAW’s have certainly showed and proven to us the best fuel efficiency.”

 He adds: “From our drivers’ perspective’s, I have received only good reviews and feedback.
-No one wants to get off the vehicle, because of the comfort, less fatigue and the cabin space.”
+No one wants to get out of the vehicle, because of the comfort, less fatigue and the cabin space.”

 Reliability and performance of FAW’s vehicles